Better Meetings: Don’t do this, do this instead

 Don’t do this

-3. Allow someone to talk off-topic, at length.
+Allow someone to talk off-topic, at length.
 It can be awkward to redirect someone who is talking a lot.
-And we do have to redirect people sometimes, out of respect for people’s time and our meeting goals.
+And we need to redirect people every now and then, out of respect for people’s time and our meeting goals.

-5. Worry helplessly about how much time the group is spending in discussion, without getting to all agenda topics.
-Then thinking, “Yep, I knew that was going to happen,” when the group runs out of time.
+Worry helplessly about how much time the group is spending in discussion, without getting to all agenda topics the group planned to discuss.
+Then after the meeting when the group has to wait to talk about one or two topics, we sigh and think, yet again, “Yep, I knew that was going to happen.”